Director: Chad Hartigan

 In one of the many touching and insightful monologues from Curtis, after he learns of some profane lyrics from his son, he tells him to write from what he lives and breathes in everyday life.
 It could’ve easily been a didactic speech we’ve heard from countless on-screen parents — and even a version in our own lives at some point — but the film’s affirmative spirit forms an unshakable energy.
 Morris From America is as much about holding on to your way of life as it is figuring it out in the first place.

-Morris From America premiered at the 2016 Sundance Film Festival.
+Morris From America premiered at the 2016 Sundance Film Festival and opens on August 19.

 Latest posts from The Film Stage